 In addition, the staff cooperates with Adventist Chaplaincy Ministries and the Youth Ministries Department in nurturing the faith of Adventist students attending non-Adventist colleges and universities worldwide.

 Lisa M. Beardsley-Hardy, PhD, MPH, MBA

-Board Chair for the Adventist Accrediting Association, liaison for higher education and advisor to the East-Central Africa Division, and Editor-in-Chief for College and University Dialogue.
+Board Chair for the Adventist Accrediting Association; liaison for higher education and advisor to the East-Central Africa Division; liaison for schools of medicine, dentistry, and pharmacy; and Editor-in-Chief for College and University Dialogue.

 Dr. Lisa Beardsley-Hardy completed two years of theology at Newbold College, England, and graduated with a Bachelor of Theology from the Seventh-day Adventist Theological Seminary, Far East (now Adventist International Institute of Advanced Studies) in the Philippines.
 She earned graduate degrees in public health (MPH, Loma Linda University), educational psychology (PhD, University of Hawai’i at Manoa), and management (MBA, Claremont Graduate University, California).

 Dr. Beardsley-Hardy held faculty positions at the University of Hawai’i at Manoa, the University of Illinois, Andrews University and Loma Linda University.
 Her administrative experience includes department chair of health education at Toivonlinnanseminaari, Finland; assistant dean for medical education & evaluation, University of Illinois College of Medicine at Peoria; associate vice president for academic affairs, Andrews University; and vice chancellor for academic affairs, Loma Linda University.
 She served as a chaplain at Methodist Medical Center of Illinois and Lakeland Medical Center, Michigan and holds ecclesiastical endorsement as an educational chaplain and an associate healthcare chaplain.